jjttcc/midifilter/README.md

 * Real-time START, STOP, and CONTINUE messages.
 * MIDI machine control messages.
-* Trigger a mode (which I call "program-change sample mode") in which midifilter cycles through the entire range of patches, with a pause in between each patch.
-In other words, it sends patch 0, pauses for a configured number of seconds, sends patch 1, etc., until it has reached patch 127.
-This allows the user to try out - "sample" - each patch of the current bank without having to explicitly invoke a program change.
+* Trigger a mode (which I call "program-change sample mode") in which midifilter cycles sequentially through a range of patches, with a pause in between each patch.
+In other words, it sends an initial patch number (0, if no patch has been explicitly set via a program-change event - otherwise, the value of the last patch explicitly set plus one) pauses for a configured number of seconds, triggers the next sequential patch (e.g., starts at patch 10, pauses, then triggers patch 11), etc., until it has reached patch 127.
+This allows the user to try out - "sample" - each patch of the current bank without having to manually invoke the needed program changes.

 License:  GNU GPL, verson 2
 ===============